 How much does it cost to adopt a dog?

 Adopting a dog can cost you anywhere from $0 to $750.
 (Though it’s rare to hit the high end of that range.)

-The cost of adopting a dog depends on many different factors, like the city/state, the breed of the dog, the age of the dog, and the policies of the individual rescue group.
+The cost of adopting a dog depends on many different factors, like the city or state you’re adopting in, the breed of the dog, the age of the dog and the policies of the individual rescue group.

 Can you adopt a purebred from a shelter?

 Contrary to popular belief, you can TOTALLY adopt a purebred from a shelter!
 Puppies are also available!

 Since rescues come from all different backgrounds — and shelters often take in pregnant mamas or purebreds rescued from a backyard breeder — there are tons of opportunities to find the breed you’re looking for.

 In fact, if you do a bit of research, you can probably even find a rescue dedicated to the breed you’re looking for!
 These are a few breed-specific ones:

 What questions should I ask when adopting a dog?